 Coverage and access gaps exist for trips connecting to places outside of Ventura County's population centers.
 Existing local fixed-route and demand-response service coverage is generally good across the county.
-However, there are areas where transit propensity is high but are not well-served by transit, such as the unincorporated areas on the northern edge of Oxnard, and neighborhoods northwest of Central Ojai.
+However, there are areas where transit propensity is high but are not well-served by transit, such as the unincorporated area on the northern edge of Oxnard, andneighborhoods northwest of Central Ojai.

-In addition, cross-county or inter-county trips between Ventura County and neighboring Los Angeles County are not always covered.
+In addition, cross-county or inter-county trips between Ventura County and neighboring Los Angeles County and Santa Barbara County, specifically paratransit trips, are not always covered.
 Public transit options from more populated areas to outlying cities or unincorporated parts of the County are limited to a few routes.
 Some cross-county gaps (like the lack of a direct north-south connection between Moorpark and the Santa Clara valley towns) are due to topographic limitations, while others (like a direct trip from Camarillo to Port Hueneme) are due to jurisdictional silos.
 Outside of rail and express buses, few options exist for travel to and from Los Angeles County.
-Available alternatives are mostly reserved for specific trip types, such as nonemergency medical transportation trips, and these can require reservations in advance.
+Available alternatives are mostly reserved for specific trip types, such as non-emergency medical transportation trips, and these can require reservations in advance.